thoughtbot/maybe_haskell/release/maybe_haskell.md

 Let's walk through the body of `openBoard` to see why it gives the result we need.
 First, `openSpace <$> [T, M, B]` maps the two-argument `openSpace` over the list `[T, M, B]`.
-This creates a list of partially-applied functions.
+This creates a list of partially applied functions.
 Each of these functions has been given a `Row` but still needs a `Column` to produce a full `Space`.
 We can show this as a list of lambdas taking a `Column` and building a `Space` with the `Row` it has already: